epm0dev/Lens-dev/README.md

 ### Complete Before Deployment
-- Serve static files via CDN
+- Serve static files with CDN
 - Optimize CSS and HTML
-- Black box test website
+- Black box tests
 - Double check padding and margins to ensure proper alignment and size of content